AbrarAhmed111/nextjs_supabase_nextauth_boilerplate/README.md

 # Next.js Boilerplate with Supabase & NextAuth

 A Next.js boilerplate featuring seamless integration with Supabase and NextAuth, designed to help you quickly build modern, full-stack web applications.
 This template includes a pre-built signup and login page, robust authentication, and database integration.
-It supports email and social logins via NextAuth with AUTH APIs, and is styled with TailwindCSS for responsive UI components.
+It supports email via NextAuth with AUTH APIs, and is styled with TailwindCSS for responsive UI components.
 Ideal for scalable, secure, and customizable full-stack apps.

 ## Features

-- **Authentication:** Pre-integrated signup and login pages using NextAuth, with support for email and social logins.
+- **Authentication:** Pre-integrated signup and login pages using NextAuth, with support for email.
 - **Database Integration:** Seamlessly connects to Supabase for database management.
 - **Scalable & Secure:** Provides a strong foundation for secure, full-stack web applications.